TurboWarp/extensions/docs/turbotranslate.md

 <has translation for [welcome] in [current v]? :: #4361ee>
 ```

-Returns `true` if a translation exists for the given key in the specified language (or in fallback).
+Checks if a key exists in the specified language (or in fallback).

 ---